Gerard O'Donovan

-Gerard O'Donovan (born 16 April 1958) is the founder and CEO of Noble Manhattan Coaching; he is also recognised as having written a number of books on coaching.
+Gerard O'Donovan (born 16 April 1958) is the founder and CEO of Noble Manhattan Coaching; and has written a number of books on coaching.

-O'Donovan has appeared many times on the BBC, Fox News, Romanian Television and in The Irish Times.
+O'Donovan has appeared on the BBC, Fox News, Romanian Television and in The Irish Times.

 Early life

 Born in Bantry, County Cork, Ireland, O'Donovan attended Bantry Primary School and Bantry Secondary School.
 At the age of 17, he joined the Royal Marines, and spent nine years in the Royal Marines Commandos.
 Later, while serving in the Royal Marines, he participated at The Open University.

 Career

-After studying Psychology and Business, in 1993, O'Donovan founded Noble Manhattan Personal Development, which later became Noble Manhattan Coaching, now a major part of the Noble Manhattan group.
+After studying Psychology and Business, in 1993, O'Donovan founded Noble Manhattan Personal Development, which later became Noble Manhattan Coaching, now part of the Noble Manhattan group.

 O'Donovan is best known for his coaching models and theories such as leadership development theory and leadership growth model.

-As a professional coach he is recognized by several groups such as the Prince’s Trust (a Youth Charity set up by King Charles) as an excellent consultant and trainer of young people in the business world.

 He has been the non-executive Director and past president of the International Authority for Professional Coaching and Mentoring, IAPC&M - International Authority for Professional Coaching & Mentoring and a founding director of the International Regulator for Coaching and Mentoring.